lanazhang/samples/03-integrations/nova-sonic/README.md

 2 - Nova Sonic uses a relatively generic ToolUse definition and returns the ToolName via the ToolUse event.

-3 - Nova Sonic calls the Strands Agents by passing the input, such as 'weather in Seattle' without breaking it down into specific tools.
+3 - Nova Sonic app calls the Strands Agents by passing the input, such as 'weather in Seattle' without breaking it down into specific tools.

 4 - Nova Sonic processes the Agent response using the prior context and generates output in both text (ARS) and audio formats, streaming them back to the user's device.